etown285/Steven-Paul-Portfolio/README.md

 * Created border box sections for About Me, Hobbies, and Projects sections.
 * Made sure content was responsive to different screens.
 * Created root element to created consistent styling within the page.
 * Displayed projects section with completed projects and futures ones that I am currently working on.
+* Created interactive

 ## Usage